Mignon Bowen-Phillips: Cancer awareness in Guyana

 As Chairperson of the Avon Community Help Fund (ACHF) Breast Cancer Committee, Bowen-Phillips was instrumental raising awareness for breast cancer in Guyana.
 She managed the yearly work plan of the ACHF as well as Breast Cancer Awareness month activities, and was the primary breast cancer awareness advocate liaising with the Ministry of Health in Guyana.
 She was also instrumental in raising awareness for breast cancer and cervical cancer in Guyana through the Periwinkle Club.

 Personal life

-Bowen-Phillips is the wife of the 9th Prime Minister of Guyana Brigadier Mark Phillips.
+Bowen-Phillips is married to the 9th Prime Minister of Guyana Brigadier Mark Phillips.